technofocus-pte/mscpltsecdepth/Labs/Lab 04/Lab 4 - Creating a DLP policy and generating an alert in Microsoft Purview_2.1.md

 > ![A screenshot of a computer Description automatically
 > generated](./media/image6.png)

-### Task 2: Setting Custom DLP policies for Microsoft Copilot for Security
+### Task 2: Setting Custom DLP policies for Microsoft Security Copilot

 1. In the **Microsoft Purview** portal, navigate to **Solutions**, then click on **Data loss prevention** as shown in the below image.